fluencelabs/examples/aqua-examples/ceramic-demo/README.md

 ]
 ```

+Please note that we need to escape the Ceramic payload(s)!
 Now, we run the same functionality but with the `CeramicResult` as the return value:

 ```bash
 fldist --node-id 12D3KooWJ4bTHirdTFNZpCS72TAzwtdmavTBkkEXtzo6wHL25CtE \